Staying Ahead of Data Breaches

 Step 5: Notify Affected Individuals

 If a data breach poses a high risk to the rights and freedoms of individuals, you must also inform those affected without undue delay.
-The notification should describe, in clear and plain language, the nature of the data breach, the name and contact details of your data protection officer or another point of contact, the likely consequences, and the measures taken to address the breach.
+The notification should describe, in clear and plain language, the nature of the data breach, the name and contact details of your data protection officer (DPO) or another point of contact, the likely consequences, and the measures taken to address the breach.

 Step 6: Review and Revise Data Protection Strategies